Master in Systemic Clinical and Health Psychology

 Learning Objectives and Intended Skills

-Describing and critically evaluating scientific output;
+Describe and critically evaluate scientific production;

-Applying the code of ethics, both in terms of evaluation and therapeutic practice and research.
+Apply the code of ethics, both in terms of evaluation and therapeutic practice and research.

 Course Coordinator(s)